How to Improve Your Relationship

 Compassion

 Compassion doesn’t preclude us from being angry, sad, disappointed, or even jealous.
 We can honestly express feelings.
-Compassion isn’t trembling with anger and blurting out, “it is okay.”
+Compassion isn’t trembling with anger and blurting out, “It is okay.”
 The forced and insincere message is lost in the overshadowing disapproval.
 Silent anger is still communicated, creating more anxiety than an honest sharing of feeling.

 To improve your relationship, you must embrace proven skills.
 Instead of power struggles, we open to the complexities of connection, inviting a deeper understanding of pasts, hurts, and emotional triggers.
 In pursuit of change, we achieve success from mutually exploring each other’s emotions.
 The deeper understanding engenders compassion—exposing the anger, hurt and fear as cries for healing; and not seen as threats to security.